Yuri Krasny: Аnimation pedagogy

-While addressing this event in his book animation pedagogy (which he co-authored with Lina Krasny, wife), Krasny emphasized that animation has both value as a medium for teaching special subjects at school and, not less important, as a means of universal aesthetic development for children and youth of any age group.
+While addressing this event in his book animation pedagogy (which he co-authored with his spouse), Krasny emphasized that animation has value as a medium for teaching special subjects at school and as a means of universal aesthetic development for children and youth of any age group.

-It was specified that animation is uniquely close to the child's gaming psychology and, depending on personal interest of the child, it allows to make contact with numerous kinds of human activities, thus facilitating future professional identification.
-Besides, teaching animation gives necessary grounds of artistic (graphics, painting, sculpting, drama, literature, crafts) and media literacy; essentials of camera work and editing give the pupils communication with the best of the cinema culture and, conversely, develop a critical attitude towards commercial media production.
+It claimed that animation is uniquely close to children's gaming psychology and, depending on personal interest, it exposes them to many kinds of human activities, thus facilitating future identification.
+Teaching animation exposes them to graphics, painting, sculpting, drama, literature, crafts, and media literacy; exploring camera work and editing expose the pupils to the best of cinema culture and helps them develop a critical attitude towards commercial media production.

-On the theoretical level, the cycle of 6 components (word, line, color, volume, movement, sound) was formulated, corresponding to the main stages of filmmaking.
-The children are provided grounds for individual and group work, socialization at animation festivals, in correspondence with three age groups they belong to.
+A 6 component theory (word, line, color, volume, movement, sound) was formulated, corresponding to the main stages of filmmaking.
+The children are provided grounds for individual and group work, socialization at animation festivals, in correspondence with the three age groups.

-While being highly successful in the 80s (festivals, seminars for the educationalists from the Soviet republics, cooperation with the children workshops in Russia, Estonia, Georgia etc.), animation pedagogy school in Dnipropetrovsk developed as an amator alternative to the official Soviet school system.
-After the Soviet Union collapse (1991), it continued developing with support of several charitable funds.
+Successful in the 80s (festivals, seminars for the educationalists from the Soviet republics, cooperation with the children workshops in Russia, Estonia, Georgia etc.), animation pedagogy school in Dnipropetrovsk developed as an amateur alternative to the official Soviet school system.
+After the Soviet Union collapsed (1991), it continued developing with support of several charitable funds.

 Development of home video and simplification of digital editing allowed for application of animation pedagogy methods directly at home.
 Recently Y. and L. Krasny have been preoccupied with online tutorials for young families.

-Animation for the special needs children
+Special needs children

-About approaches to work with ”special” children and the experience of such work Y. Krasn itold in his book ”Ar tis Always a Therapy” that was recently published as a second extended edition5.
+About approaches to work with "special" children and the experience of such work Y. Krasny stated:

-Below is the excerpt from the synopsis:

-”The book describes the experimental teaching of art to children having cerebral palsy and other special needs in the area of psycho physical development that took place during many years.
+"The book describes the experimental teaching of art to children having cerebral palsy and other special needs in the area of psycho physical development that took place during many years.
 The author attempts to exceed the boundaries of specifically therapeutic objectives as well as to substantiate the potential social value of children having cerebral palsy that is connected with the peculiarities of their creativity.
 A substantial part of the book is dedicated to a detailed presentation of the techniques and forms of creative classes with children having cerebral palsy and the usage of different materials and methods.